Cornish Sea Shanties

 Sea shanties were originally a way to keep the men on a ship working to a rhythm or as a team.
 Not a lot of work takes place nowadays while singing – in fact it is most definitely a social event.

 The Fishermen’s Friends, pictured right, are probably the best know group of Cornish Singers.
 They can often be seen singing on Friday evenings on the Platt in Port Isaac, but also tour regularly.
 Please follow link to visit their website and find out more information about them and their planned performances.

 Falmouth now hosts a fabulous International Sea Shanty Festival which takes place in June each year and Mevagissey now hosts the Mevagissey Shanty Festival in October.
-For this years dates and information on other Cornish Festivals and Regattas taking place around, please see our Festivals Page.
+For this years dates for these festivals and information on other Cornish Festivals and Regattas taking place around, please see our Festivals Page.

 We’ve provided the lyrics to a few Cornish songs below but if you’d like to find more of the lyrics to 64 different Sea Shanties and help the RNLI, please purchase our Charity Songbook…

 The Mullion Inn Singers are a group of local people who sing together and perform for charity.
 They have produced a PDF song book for you to download which has the lyrics of many of the songs that are sung around Cornwall.
 All proceeds from this download is used to buy equipment for the benefit of the crews of our local RNLI stations.

 All proceeds in aid of the RNLI

 The song book contains a whopping 64 different songs including…

 |Abide with Me||Hail to The Homeland||Row Boatman Row|